-Chevron's Board of Directors has four standing committees: Audit; Board Nominating and Governance; Management Compensation; and Public Policy.
-The Audit, Board Nominating and Governance, and Management Compensation Committees are each constituted and operated according to the independence and other requirements of the Securities Exchange Act of 1934, as amended (Exchange Act) and the New York Stock Exchange (NYSE) Corporate Governance Standards.
-In addition, each member of the Compensation Committee is an "outside" Director for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended, and each member of the Audit Committee is financially literate and an "audit committee financial expert," as such terms are defined under the Exchange Act and related rules and the NYSE Corporate Governance Standards.
+Chevron's Board of Directors has four standing Committees: Audit; Board Nominating and Governance; Management Compensation; and Public Policy.
+The Audit, Board Nominating and Governance, and Management Compensation Committees are each constituted and operated according to the independence and other requirements of the Securities Exchange Act of 1934, as amended ("Exchange Act") and the NYSE Corporate Governance Standards.
+Each independent Director, including each member of the Management Compensation Committee, is an "outside" Director for purposes of ensuring that certain pre-2018 grants meet the grandfather rule in Section 162(m) of the Internal Revenue Code of 1986, as amended.
+In addition, each member of the Audit Committee is financially literate and an "audit committee financial expert," as such terms are defined under the Exchange Act and related rules and the NYSE Corporate Governance Standards.

-Each committee is chaired by an independent Director who determines the agenda, the frequency and the length of the meetings and who has unlimited access to management, information, and independent advisors, as necessary.
-Each non-employee Director generally serves on one or two committees.
-Committee members serve staggered terms, enabling Directors to rotate periodically to different committees.
-Four- to six-year terms for committee chairs facilitates rotation of committee chairs while preserving experienced leadership.
+Each Committee is chaired by an independent Director who determines the agenda, the frequency, and the length of the meetings and who has unlimited access to management, information, and independent advisors, as necessary.
+Each non-employee Director generally serves on one or two Committees.
+Committee members serve staggered terms, enabling Directors to rotate periodically to different Committees.
+Four- to six-year terms for Committee Chairs facilitate rotation of Committee Chairs while preserving experienced leadership.

-Each Committee is governed by a written charter that can be viewed on Chevron's website at www.chevron.com under the tabs "Investors" and "Corporate Governance."
+Each Committee is governed by a written charter that can be viewed on Chevron's website at www.chevron.com/investors/corporate-governance.